 Head four miles east of Stevenage and you’ll stumble across the Benington Lordship Gardens, nestled in the picture perfect village of Benington.
 Seven acres of unspoilt views surround a gorgeous Georgian manor house with remains of a Normal castle and moat.
 As you wander around enjoy the sights and smells of seasonal flower displays, a Victorian Folly, a Kitchen Garden, contemporary sculptures, a carp pond, and a spectacular rose garden.
 A number of events are held throughout the year including the unmissable Chilli Festival in August, which is sure to add a little extra heat to your summer.

-Find out more about Stevenage by visiting them on their social media channels, or on the Stevenage Town Centre website.
+Find out more about Stevenage by visiting them on their social media channels, or on the Stevenage Borough Council website.